gumdrop/quizleague-maintain/README.md

 # quizleague
-A rewrite of the Chiltern Quiz League website using VueJS, Vuetify & ScalaJS
+A rewrite of the Chiltern Quiz League website using VueJS, Vuetify, ScalaJS & Cloud Firestore